vFredo/dotfiles/README.md

 * Gilles Castel's [blog](https://castel.dev/); Most of the latex configuration, from inkscape configuration to almost all of the snippets.
 * The theme colors and some neovim configurations comes from TheRealKizu [dotfiles](https://github.com/TheRealKizu/dotfiles) and his [neovim repo](https://github.com/TheRealKizu/neodots).
 * Other Neovim lua configuration comes from [NvChad](https://github.com/NvChad/NvChad).
+* Kutsan's [dotfiles](https://github.com/kutsan/dotfiles).
+I'm using a lot of his zsh configuration.